 For the graduate school thesis work I set out to demonstrate complex “ecosystem” behaviors with large numbers of custom-made modular robots.
-However, I quickly realized the challenges of building the fleet of approximately 40 little robots and then maintaining them to be reliable enough to not randomly fail during demos.
-As a result, I quickly pivoted towards developing a module design for reconfigurable modular robots that was radically simpler and cheaper than prior projects in the academic literally.
+I quickly realized how challenging it is to build the fleet of approximately 40 little robots—and then maintain them to be reliable enough to not constantly fail during demos.
+As a result, I pivoted towards developing a module design for reconfigurable modular robots that was radically simpler and cheaper than prior projects in the academic literature.
 The focus of this work was on the connection mechanism which was the main driver of cost, BOM size, and complexity.

 This work ultimately found its way into two academic papers.

 The first one covers exclusively the connector: Neubert, J., Rost, A., Lipson, H. (2014) “Self-Soldering Connectors for Modular Robots”, IEEE Transactions on Robotics, vol. 30, pp. 1344-1357, (preprint pdf)